martin-stepwolf/60-days-of-code/bash-shell/notes.md

 ${10} - ${n} use 10 or more arguments
 $# Show how many arguments there are
 $* show all the arguments

+### Download files
+- wget: small files
+- curl: to communicate to a service like API RestFul
+- aria2: heavy files, it supports BitTorrent, FTP and parallel downloads.